Skip to main content

 For both remote caching and remote execution, Bazel supports a feature called "Remote Build without the Bytes" (BwtB).
 If enabled, Bazel will only download the direct outputs of the targets specified (--remote_download_toplevel), or the minimum needed to complete the build (--remote_download_minimal).
 This can result in greatly reduced network traffic, which can also result in faster builds.

 The feature isn't without its flaws though.
-Currently, BwtB requires remote caches to never evict outputs, can result in slower builds due to clumping of downloads, doesn't allow specifying that other outputs should be downloaded, etc. Though, similar to dynamic scheduling, if used properly BwtB can result in faster builds.
+Currently, BwtB requires remote caches to never evict outputs, can result in slower builds due to clumping of downloads, doesn't allow specifying that other outputs should be downloaded, etc. Though, similar to dynamic execution, if used properly BwtB can result in faster builds.
 Just don't apply it blindly.

 Bonus topic: Build Event Serviceโ€‹